-When wall ties need replacing, the amount of work to make sure that a proper job is done and structural integrity is restored can seem overwhelming.
-It needn’t be so and, to help you understand the process better, Twistfix have created a handy 6-part guide that explains everything.
+When wall ties need replacing, the amount of work necessary to do a proper job in restoring the structural integrity of your house can seem overwhelming.
+It need not be so and, to help you understand the process better, Twistfix has created a handy 6-part guide that explains everything.
 Below, you can find out about:

-In either case, the solution is the same; a remedial wall tie replacement system must be installed to firmly secure the outer wall to the main structure of the building.
+In either case, the solution is the same; install a remedial wall tie replacement system to firmly secure the outer wall to the main structure of the building.
 Re-tying the walls will maintain stability and allow applied loads to be shared and transferred safely.

-The different compositions of buildings, including the type of wall tie originally used, mean that outwardly-visible signs of problems with wall ties can vary.
+The different compositions of buildings, including the type of wall tie, mean that visible indications of problems with wall ties can vary.
 The two main signs to look out for are:

-Rust has a significantly greater volume than the original metal.
-Therefore as corrosion develops, the buildup of brittle, bulky iron oxide layers causes the tie to expand such that it is becomes several times the thickness of the original steel.
+Rust occupies a significantly higher volume of space than the original metal.
+As corrosion develops, the accumulation of brittle, bulky iron oxide layers causes the tie to expand such that it becomes several times the thickness of the original steel.
 When repeated along a whole row of steel strip ties, this expansion can create irresistible forces that combine to lift and split the wall, causing a series of horizontal cracks.
-These wall-weakening fractures occur along the mortar bed joints in which the rusting ties are embedded; typically 4-8 brick courses apart.
+These wall-weakening fractures occur along the mortar bed joints incorporating the rusting ties; typically, positioned 4-8 brick courses apart

 A wall tie inspection is usually carried out by a surveyor, who will collect and record data about both the construction of the wall and the condition of the wall ties therein.
-The information collected from the survey is used to form an objective assessment as to the service longevity of the existing ties.
+The surveyor uses information collected from the survey to form an objective assessment as to the service longevity of the existing wall-ties.

-The surveyor will be making a number of observations throughout the process, these generally include noting:
+The surveyor will be making many observations throughout the process; these generally include noting:

 The design package will include:

-Mechanical wall ties are stainless steel part-threaded threaded studs that have been fitted with an expanding mechanism at either end.
-The expansion mechanisms are usually in the form of a neoprene sleeve which is held strongly between nuts and washers.
-A number of sizes are available in order to suit the most common cavity widths.
+Mechanical wall ties are stainless steel part-threaded threaded studs having an expanding mechanism at either end.
+The expansion mechanisms typically include a radially expanding sleeve held firmly between nuts and washers.
+Several sizes are available to suit the most common cavity widths.

-This squashing action causes radial expansion of the neoprene sleeve, As the tube is squashed it expands radially, tightly gripping the wall of the hole in the inner-leaf masonry.
-At a factory set torque level, the part-threaded torque nut works its way gradually down the bar, radially expanding the neoprene sleeve at the near end of the stud to engage and grip the outer wall.
-Mechanical ties have a small neoprene drip-ring placed in the central portion of the bar and it is this ring that will guard against the passage of water across the tie.
+At a factory set torque level, the part-threaded torque nut works its way down the bar, radially expanding the neoprene sleeve at the near end of the stud to engage and grip the external wall.
+Mechanical ties have a small neoprene drip-ring placed in the central portion of the bar; this ring helps to guard against the passage of water across the tie-bar.

 Resin-fix wall ties are pins made from stainless steel; they offer sufficient deformation to create a good bond with resin or cementitious brick adhesives.
 The deformed ties may take the form of simple course-threaded studs, helically twisted bars or even stainless steel rebars.